+The development of electrical calculational software has increased the range of faults that can be analyzed easily without using the simplified calculational approach described in Thevenin’s Theorem of circuits.
+These faults including open phase and phase to ground.

 In calculating the maximum short-circuit current, it is assumed that the short-circuit connection has zero impedance (is “bolted”) with no current-limiting effect due to the short circuit itself.
 It should be recognized, however, that actual short circuits often involve arcing, and variable arc impedance can reduce low-voltage short-circuit current magnitude appreciably.